|10 to 14 years

-The Catahoula Bulldog is a hybrid dog breed, a mix between the Catahoula Leopard Dog and the American Bulldog.
-These dogs are fiercely loyal and protective, making them an ideal choice for a guard dog.
+The Catahoula Bulldog is a hybrid breed, a mix between the Catahoula Leopard Dog and the American Bulldog.
+These dogs are fiercely loyal and protective, making them ideal choices for guard dogs.
 They have been, and still are, a popular breed in the Southern U.S.A. as herding and hunting dogs that were traditionally used to catch bears.
-This hybrid is well-known for their exemplary health — they are relatively disease-free and revered for their longevity.
+This hybrid is well-known for their exemplary health; they are relatively disease-free and revered for their longevity.

 The Catahoula Leopard Dog is an American breed that originated in Louisiana near their namesake, Catahoula Lake.
-These dogs are strikingly unique in appearance, usually with a patchwork coat that earned them the second half of their name.
+They have a strikingly unique appearance, usually with a patchwork coat that earned them the second half of their name.
 They were bred as driving dogs for hunting pigs, and they have stocky, muscular builds and webbed feet that help them tackle tough and marshy terrain.

 The American Bulldog almost needs no introduction.
 These large and tough working dogs are descendants of the English Bulldog and have a firmly cemented place in American history and culture.
-These high-energy dogs need a ton of regular exercise, but their abundant affection and loyalty make them a great family protector.
+These high-energy dogs need frequent exercise, but their abundant affection and loyalty make them a great family protector.
 They have a reputation for hog-hunting, and their skill at this may be one of the biggest reasons that the breed has still survived to this day.

-The combination of these two stocky, muscular, loyal, and iconic protectors is bound to enhance these long-revered characteristics.
-If both these parent breeds fit your description of an ideal pet, read on to find out more about this iconic animal.
+Combining these two stocky, muscular, loyal, and iconic protectors is bound to enhance their long-revered characteristics.
+If both these parent breeds fit your description of an ideal pet, read on to learn more about this iconic animal.

-With these dogs being steeped in such history, they are a popular family pet.
-If you have an active family with a large and spacious backyard, have the time and patience for training, and are up the challenge of taking on such a powerful animal, they are not a difficult puppy to find.
+If you have an active family with a large and spacious backyard, have the time and patience for training, and are up to the challenge of taking on such a powerful animal, the Catahoula Bulldog is not a difficult puppy to find.
 They are frequently bred with each other as opposed to being first-generation mixes, which makes them a healthy and robust breed with few genetic health issues.

-American Bulldogs also have a history of pig-hunting, and so if hunting is your thing, Catahoula Bulldogs may just be an ideal choice!
+American Bulldogs also have a history of pig-hunting, so if you’re a hunter, Catahoula Bulldogs may just be an ideal choice!

 American Bulldogs were almost extinct at the end of World War II, and re-establishing the breed posed a challenge due to the wide array of different functions that the American Bulldogs were typically used for.
 In the end, two distinct bloodlines were established: the bulky, heavy, and large-headed “Johnson Line” and the smaller and more athletic “Scott Line.”
 Today, the American Bulldog is largely made up of these two different lines.

-Catahoula Bulldogs are generally non-aggressive dogs and will make fast friends with other dogs and pets, provided that they are trained and socialized at a young age.
-They do have a strong prey drive due to their hunting heritage and may see smaller dogs and family pets as prey.
+Catahoula Bulldogs are generally non-aggressive dogs and will make fast friends with other dogs and pets, provided they are trained and socialized at a young age.
+Due to their hunting heritage, they have a strong prey drive and may see smaller dogs and family pets as prey.
 But the right training is sure to keep this instinct at bay, as these dogs are highly intelligent and obedient.

 Things to Know When Owning a Catahoula Bulldog

 Most dogs need around 25-30 calories per pound per day on average to maintain a healthy weight.
-Depending on their age, size, and energy levels, Catahoula Bulldogs will need to get anywhere from 1,800-3,000 calories a day.
+Depending on their age, size, and energy levels, Catahoula Bulldogs must get anywhere from 1,800 to 3,000 calories a day.
 Most commercial kibble will have a caloric guide on the packaging so you can accurately keep track of their intake.

-Due to this breed’s active hunting heritage, they are a high-energy dog that requires a great deal of daily exercise to stay happy and healthy.
-They will need at least 2 or 3 hours a day of mentally and physically stimulating exercise, as they have a ton of excess energy to burn off.
-This should ideally be broken up into two or three shorter sessions.
+Due to the Catahoula Bulldog’s active hunting heritage, they require a great deal of daily exercise to stay happy and healthy.
+They will need at least 2 or 3 hours a day of mentally and physically stimulating exercise.
+This should ideally be broken up into two or three short sessions.

 These dogs are highly accustomed to running miles and miles every day, and they can quickly start misbehaving and ripping up furniture when they have too much pent-up energy.

-American Bulldogs have a stubborn streak, which can make then a challenge to train.
-Catahoula Leopard Dogs, on the other hand, are eager-to-please pooches that love training and take to commands like a fish to water.
-The combination of these two breeds results in a dog that is generally enthusiastic about training but can have a stubborn streak at times.
+American Bulldogs have a stubborn streak, which can make them a challenge to train.
+Catahoula Leopard Dogs, on the other hand, are eager-to-please pets that love training and take to commands like a fish to water.
+The combination of these two breeds results in a dog that is generally enthusiastic about training but can sometimes have a stubborn streak.

 Getting started with training as early as possible will help your Catahoula get accustomed to and develop a love for training.
-Positive reinforcement style of training will also foster trust between you and your animal and will turn training into an activity that your pooch will look forward to rather than dread.
+Positive reinforcement will also foster trust between you and your animal and will turn training into an activity that your pup will look forward to rather than dread.

 They will need regular nail trimming to prevent breakage.
-Long nails can be painful for your dog and can change the way they run and walk, leading to structural injuries in the future.
-If you feel nervous, take your dog to a parlor first, where you’ll be able to see how it’s done.
-Occasional teeth-brushing is also recommended, as this will help prevent tooth decay and gum disease.
+Long nails can be painful for your dog and can change how they run and walk, leading to structural injuries in the future.
+If you feel nervous, take your dog to a groomer first, where you can see how it’s done.
+Occasional teeth-brushing is also recommended and will help prevent tooth decay and gum disease.

 While it’s usually a good idea to only bathe your dog when it absolutely necessary, American Bulldogs are different.
 The folds and wrinkles in their skin can quickly build up dirt and bacteria.
-These folds need to be checked and cleaned regularly to prevent infections.
-To keep your dog’s coat and skin healthy, try and find the mildest shampoo possible, made specifically for dogs.
-This will help keep their natural skin and coat oils intact.
+The folds need to be checked and cleaned regularly to prevent infections.
+To keep your dog’s coat and skin healthy, try to find the mildest shampoo possible, made specifically for dogs.
+This will help keep their natural oils intact.

 Male vs. Female

-If you have decided that a Catahoula Bulldog may just be the dog for you, the last question to consider is whether to get a male or female.
+If you decide that a Catahoula Bulldog may just be the dog for you, the last question to consider is whether to get a male or female.
 It’s important to note that within any breed, personality and temperament can vary greatly.
-Their specific character is mostly caused by their upbringing and environment, rather than gender.
-There are small differences in male and female Catahoula Bulldog dogs to be aware of, but these are most noticeable if they are not spayed or neutered.
+Their specific character is mainly caused by their upbringing and environment rather than sex.
+There are slight differences in male and female Catahoula Bulldog dogs, but they are most noticeable if they are not spayed or neutered.

-The males are often slightly bigger and heavier, are more even-tempered, and are less prone to mood swings than females.
+The males are slightly bigger and heavier, are more even-tempered, and are less prone to mood swings than females.
 They are also more likely to be affectionate than females and more playful.
-That said, females are also affectionate and playful, only on their terms.
-Many dog breeders will tell you to get a male if you want a dog that loves you and get a female if you want a dog to love.
+However, females are also affectionate and playful, only on their terms.
+Many dog breeders will tell you to get a male if you want a dog that loves you and a female if you want a dog to love.

 All things considered, spayed and neutered Catahoula Bulldogs are likely to have an almost indistinguishable temperament.

-The Catahoula Bulldog is an energetic and fun-loving dog that is no stranger to hard work.
-If you have an athletic household with a large outdoor space and love to run, cycle, or trail-run frequently, this could be the perfect pooch.
+The Catahoula Bulldog is an energetic, fun-loving dog that is no stranger to hard work.
+If you have an athletic family with a large outdoor space, the Catahoula Bulldog could be the perfect pet.
 They love people and children, are seldom aggressive, and are easy to groom.
-These dogs also have strong and robust health and will live a long and happy life without frequent visits to the vet.
+They are also incredibly healthy and will live a long and happy life without frequent visits to the vet.